MiguelDoss/kudo/keps/0022-diagnostics-bundle.md

 Bundle collection, CRD, do we take a Velero-style approach?
 Where are files stored?
 Might be time to introduce a KUDO-specific Minio instance.

+### More Notes

+- Do we need to introduce a notion of the collector or controller manager signing and/or encrypting bundles?
+TBD.

 #### Preflight Checks

 ## Resources